Ecommerce integration types

 The server returns an apiAccessKey.

-3. Create a token request containing a card object with its required fields (number, exp_month, exp_year, cvv, and brand).
+1. Create a card token request with a card object and its required fields: number, exp_month, exp_year, cvv, and brand.

 curl --request POST \